 Ahead of their Time

-“Ahead of Their Time” celebrates the entrepreneurial spirit that inspired the growth of business and government in and around Fairfield, Iowa.
-Our research focuses on some of the town’s “out of the box” thinkers, movers and shakers and includes many stories from early inventors to modern-day industry leaders.
-With added insights from family members and local historians, it offers a glimpse into the hearts and minds of some of the most determined trailblazers in Fairfield, Iowa history, and discovers the unstoppable spirit that helped this small midwestern town survive and thrive.
+“Ahead of Their Time” celebrates the entrepreneurial spirit that inspired growth in and around Fairfield, Iowa.
+This film shares fifteen short stories highlighting some of the town’s “out of the box” thinkers, movers and shakers; from early industrialists to social change advocates of the 1800s.
+Supported by added insights from family members and local historians, “Ahead of Their Time” offers a glimpse into the hearts and minds of some of the most determined trailblazers in Fairfield, Iowa history and uncovers the unstoppable spirit that helped this small midwestern town both survive and thrive.

 Producer & Director